Due to maintenance, users may encounter problems with document retrieval between 19:00 and 23:00 on 23 January 2021 More information

-When reviewing applications for benefit, Kela refers to data contained in the incomes register.
-Applicants need not enclose any income statements with their application because Kela retrieves the relevant salary information from the incomes register.
+When reviewing applications for benefit, Kela refers to data contained in the national incomes register.
+Applicants need not enclose any income statements with their application because Kela retrieves the relevant salary information from the national incomes register.

 Finnish employers have been required to report salaries and other relevant information to the incomes register since the beginning of 2019.
 Employers must report the information to the register within 5 calendar days of the pay date.